kerven88/openvpn-install-1/README.md

 If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [cryptocurrency](https://pastebin.com/raw/M2JJpQpC).
 Thanks!

 ### Sponsors
-This project is proudly sponsored by our friends at [FrogeHost](https://froge.host/?utm_source=nyr).

 [Clever SaaS](https://www.clever-vpn.net/en?wg-referral=01LOULuQoi) – Launch your professional VPN service in 5 minutes.
 No tech team needed.
 Just $1.